emcon33/Virtualization-on-ROSA/readme.md

 </p>

 #16 For a Windows image, you need to upload an ISO or obtain an iso URL and install from image using defaults.
+Obtain Windows 10 ISO here https://www.microsoft.com/en-us/software-download/windows10ISO
-Obtain Windows ISO here https://www.microsoft.com/en-us/software-download/windows10ISO Download, or select the options until you start the download and use that URL if you want a direct to ROSA We are not providing a Windows lic.
+Obtain Windows 11 ISO here https://www.microsoft.com/software-download/windows11

+Download, or select the options until you start the download and use that URL if you want a direct to ROSA We are not providing a Windows lic.